viamrobotics/docs/docs/getting-started/installation.md

 ## Adding your Pi on the Viam app

 In your web browser, navigate to the Viam app ([https://app.viam.com](https://app.viam.com)) and log in.
-This means either you can continue with your Viam email address or a personal email you can sign up with.

-Once you are logged in, create a new location by filling out the form on the left and then clicking `New Location`.
+Once you are logged in, a location will be created for you by default, or you can create a new location by filling out the field on the left and then clicking `ADD`.
-Location means where your robot is hosted in real life.
-This is useful if you have multiple robots in multiple locations and you would like to control them remotely via the cloud on the Viam app.
+Location are just a way of organizing robots.
+You can find more information on [managing robot fleets here](/product-overviews/fleet-management/#how-to-use-the-viam-app).

 ![add-location](../../tutorials/img/add-location.png)

 Select your location and use the form on the right to create a new Robot.
-If this is the first robot in this location, the App displays an arrow pointer to the **New Robot** field (upper RH-corner).
+If this is the first robot in this location, the app displays an arrow pointer to the **New Robot** field (upper RH-corner).
 Enter a name for your robot, then click **Add Robot**:

 ![add-robot](../../tutorials/img/add-robot.png)